 At first glance, the Penzberg plant appears abandoned.
 But in some parts of the buildings, there is a hustle and bustle, with employees working at incredible speed.
-The facilities at Diagnostics Operations Penzberg (DOZ) are running at full capacity.
-The division produces ingredients and reagents that help in the fight against COVID-19.
+The facilities at Diagnostics Operations Penzberg (DOZ) produce ingredients and reagents that help in the fight against COVID-19.
 Markus works as a laboratory chemist in the production at DOZ in Penzberg and is dedicated to keeping things running smoothly.

 "Patients all over the world depend on our products.
-Many of the critical materials that help in detecting novel coronavirus come out of Penzberg, explains Markus.
-“With our work we help to ensure that patients and entire societies can properly evaluate and take measures to stop the spread,” he says.
+Many of the critical materials that have helped in detecting novel coronavirus come out of Penzberg, explains Markus.
+“With our work we have been helping to ensure that patients and entire societies can properly evaluate and take measures to stop the spread,” he says.

-As countries around the globe are struggling with supplies that assist in fighting and detecting the virus, the immense pressure to produce while also keeping the team healthy is not lost on Markus.
-"Demand is constantly increasing.
-In order to meet the needs, we produce 24 hours a day, seven days a week.
-We also depend on some external factors.
-At the moment we are trying to obtain all the necessary raw materials in sufficient quantities.
-We also have to coordinate the following filling process in such a way that our colleagues can manage it,” he says.
+When countries around the globe were struggling with supplies that assist in fighting and detecting the virus, the immense pressure to produce while also keeping the team healthy was not lost on Markus.
+"Demand was constantly increasing.
+In order to meet the needs, we produced 24 hours a day, seven days a week.
+In general, we also depend on some external factors such as obtaining all the necessary raw materials in sufficient quantities and coordinating the filling process in such a way that our colleagues can manage it,” he says.

-Because the team is highly trained, they have also taken precautionary measures to ensure that not even the coronavirus itself will stop them producing these desperately needed supplies.
-Markus explains that “in order to protect ourselves and stay safe, we have separated colleagues working on our floor into different groups.
-Those groups are not allowed to physically meet.
-Other colleagues are working from home and we communicate via Hangouts."
-It’s unchartered territory for the team, but there’s no shortage of motivation and passion to continue their mission.
+Because the team is highly trained, they also had taken precautionary measures to ensure that not even the coronavirus itself would stop them producing these desperately needed supplies.
+Markus explains that “in order to protect ourselves and stay safe, we separated colleagues working on our floor into different groups.
+Those groups were not allowed to physically meet.
+Other colleagues were working from home and we communicated via Hangouts."
+It was unchartered territory for the team, but there was no shortage of motivation and passion to continue their mission.

-"Working from home so much feels a little strange for me," says Niels Bauer, a straight-talking foreman in Pharma Operations Packaging in Mannheim.
+"Working from home so much felt a little strange for me," says Niels Bauer, a straight-talking foreman in Pharma Operations Packaging in Mannheim.
 "Usually, I'm always in the middle of things."

-But the pandemic has its own plans for people working in Pharma Operations.
+But the pandemic had its own plans for people working in Pharma Operations.
 One drug that Niels and his colleagues pack in Mannheim is in a global clinical trial.
-Demand for the medicine grows rapidly in other countries, such as Italy.
-The team recently prepared 20,000 vials for Italy in less than a day.
+Demand for the medicine grew rapidly in other countries, such as Italy and the team had to prepare 20,000 vials for Italy in less than a day.

 “‘The packaging arrived.
 The truck is coming tomorrow.
 When can you start?’ they asked,” Niels says.
 “Then the whole chain simply has to work perfectly in order to bring the product on the truck on time."